gedefili/azure-naming/docs/04-development/postman.md

 Troubleshooting

 - **"Slug not found for resource type 'storage_account'"** — This means the `SlugMappings` table is empty.
 Run the "Slug Sync" request first to populate it.
+  - If Slug Sync reports "0 entries updated/created", GitHub fetch may have failed (network issue, offline, or corporate firewall).
+See [Local Development Without GitHub](#local-development-without-github) above.
 - **Claim Name returns 500 / Slug Lookup returns 404** — First run "Slug Sync" to ensure `SlugMappings` contains the expected slugs.
 - **Requests return connection refused** — Confirm the function host is running on port 7071 and Azurite (or your configured Table Storage) is available.
 - **Requests return 401 Unauthorized** — Confirm you have provided a valid bearer token in the `auth_token` collection variable, or disable auth in local dev mode.